gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 type Either = TagWrapper<"div" | "canvas">
 ```

-This solution is even better in terms of API design!
+This solution is even better for API design!
 We’re letting users reference each tag using its canonical HTML name, rather than the constructor name.

 We can even use the entire `TagNames` type to define a wrapper for *any* element, but without considering element structure at all.